-Working for more than 6 years now on the platform of the railway station of Sealdah (one of the two railway stations of Calcutta) with other Indian missionaries, our priority is to live with these children: join them, look after them, to feed them where they are also by proposing them games and activities in the place where they are.
+Working for more than 6 years now on the platform of the railway station of Sealdah (one of the two railway stations of Calcutta) with other Indian missionaries, Pilgrims of Charity's priority is to live with these deprived children: join them, look after them, to feed them where they are also by proposing them games and activities in the place where they are.
 In brief: humanize the place where they live.
 Then when it is possible, to place them... because humanely, they have no chance to come out there.

 But on the platform of the railway stations, we meet many sick and handicapped children.
 There, it is harder and harder to find a place to welcome them.
 It is necessary to wait and meanwhile, the health of the child gets degraded.

 Ashram of the Gift of Life is an apartment situated at approximately 15 minutes of the station of Sealdah.
 It is at the same time our place of life, an informal school and a night shelter for the children of the railway station.